 Why Migrate to Microsoft Azure?

-With Microsoft Azure, you get always-on, up-to-date security that keeps your organization running.
-No need to worry about compromising business-critical application data and files across on-premise servers and the cloud.
+With Microsoft Azure, you get always-on, up-to-date security that keeps your organization running—no need to worry about compromising business-critical application data and files across on-premise servers and the cloud.

 With Microsoft Azure, you’ll be able to:

-• Guard your business or government agency against external threats and breaches, using built-in security features across on-premise and cloud deployments.
+• Guard your business or government agency against external threats and breaches using built-in security features across on-premise and cloud deployments.

 • Keep your organization up and running no matter what, with full backup and recovery to the cloud.
 No extra steps or redundant processes are required.